 Direct-Entry BSN Programs

 Bachelor’s prepared nurses produce fewer on the job errors and better health outcomes for patients, which is why they are preferred candidates by top hospitals in and around Rochester, MN.
-In partnership with University of Twin Cities (UTC), the University of Minnesota Rochester offers a unique program where students begin their bachelor’s education in the health sciences program.
+In partnership with the University of Twin Cities (UTC), the University of Minnesota Rochester offers a unique program where students begin their bachelor’s education in the health sciences program.
 After successfully completing their first year with a 3.0 GPA, they then seamlessly transition to the BSN program at UTC.
 The small, competitive-entry program offers practicums that are completed at the coveted Mayo Clinic giving students exposure to top-rated clinicals and medical technologies.

 Find out more about Minnesota Accelerated BSN Programs